Neil Gaiman's Words of Wisdom: A Deep Dive into His Quotes on Writing

 This quote cuts through all the complexities and uncertainties of the writing process and boils it down to one core principle: completion.
 Gaiman emphasizes the importance of finishing what you start, regardless of the challenges or setbacks encountered.
 The act of completing a project, regardless of its perceived perfection, cultivates discipline, builds confidence, and offers a sense of accomplishment.

 This quote encourages persistence and resilience.
-It highlights the value of completing projects, even if they are not perfect, as a way to build momentum and gain experience.
-It also encourages writers to manage their time and resources effectively in order to complete their projects.
+That said, it highlights the value of completing projects, even if they are not perfect, as a way to build momentum and gain experience.
+Here's the thing — it also encourages writers to manage their time and resources effectively in order to complete their projects.
 This isn’t just about finishing a piece of writing; it's about cultivating a habit of completion that will benefit all aspects of life.